GhostyJade/LifeAchievements/README.md

 #### Frontend
 The frontend is made using [react](https://reactjs.org/), [react-router](https://github.com/ReactTraining/react-router) and [MaterialUI](https://material-ui.com/), [FortAwesome](https://fortawesome.com/) and [Bulma](https://bulma.io)+[node-sass](https://github.com/sass/node-sass) to compile sass/scss files.
 To validate data on client side, password-validator and email-validator are used.
-In the future the application will be translated using [i18next](https://www.i18next.com/)
+In the future the application will be localized using [i18next](https://www.i18next.com/)